bwaidelich/bwaidelich/README.md

-I am human.
+I am human 🤖

-More specifically a man.
+More specifically a man 👱🏼‍♂️

-More specifically a German programmer trying to teach machines something about our life while learning more about theirs.
+More specifically a German programmer trying to teach machines something about our life while learning more about theirs 🧑🏽‍💻